-22. Are these requirements new?
+22. Are the requirements new?

 No. These regulatory requirements from CMS are not new requirements.
-If you have participated in a prior Medicare Advantage Part C or Part D Sponsor plan, you would have previously received similar training notices regarding these requirements.
+If you have participated in prior Medicare Advantage Part C or Part D Sponsor's plan, you would have previously received similar training notices regarding these requirements.

-23. Who should I contact if I have more questions about this training?
+23. Who do I contact if I have more questions about this training?

-If you have any questions related to the notices you've received about training, you should contact your Medical Mutual representative.
+If you have any questions related to the notices you've received about training needs, you should contact your MEDICAL MUTUAL representative.

+II.
 Reporting Potential or Actual Non-Compliance or FWA

-24. Do we have to report non-compliance and FWA to Medical Mutual or does Medical Mutual consider reporting within our organization to be sufficient?
+24. Do we have to report non-compliance and FWA to MEDICAL MUTUAL or does MEDICAL MUTUAL consider reporting within our organization to be sufficient?

-All concerns that affect our Medicare products must be reported to us but may go through your internal process initially.
-It is mandatory to report any potential or actual non-compliance and/or FWA to us.
+All concerns that affect MEDICAL MUTUAL's Medicare products must be reported to MEDICAL MUTUAL, but may go through your process initially.
+It is mandatory to report any potential or actual non-compliance and/or FWA to MEDICAL MUTUAL.
 There is a zero-tolerance policy for retaliation or retribution against anyone who reports suspected misconduct.

-FDRs must utilize a system that promptly responds to compliance and FWA concerns.
+FDRs must utilize a system that promptly responds to compliance and FWA concerns as they are raised.
 FDRs must also include thorough investigations, root cause analyses, corrective actions and reporting to authorities, as applicable.